Phillipshaugen Lodge is named after the wealthy Englishman Ethelbert Lort Phillips,

-Towards the end of the 19th Century Lort Phillips built 5 “sports villas” in Scottish Highland style around inland Nordmøre.
-He aimed to attract the wealthy British upper class who were interested in salmon fishing in the area.
-The 5 lodges were Hvilestedet at Leikvin, Vangshaugen, Todalshytta, Tredalsbakken and Phillipshaugen.
+Towards the end of the 19th Century Lort Phillips built five “sports villas” in Scottish Highland style around inland Nordmøre.
+He catered the wealthy British upper class who were interested in salmon fishing in the area.
+The five lodges were Hvilestedet at Leikvin, Vangshaugen, Todalshytta, Tredalsbakken

-Lort Phillips used Phillipshaugen as a starting point for hunting and fishing, for recreation and parties with good friends.
-It was also rented out to friends and tourists and other good associates of Lort Phillips.
+Lort Phillips used Phillipshaugen as a home base for hunting and fishing, as well as for recreation and parties with good friends.
+It was also rented out to tourists and Lort Phillips’ friends and associates to enjoy.

 During the Second World War the cabins were rented out to the British Army who used them as a recreational place for their officers.

 Lort Phillips visited Phillipshaugen for the last time in the late 1930s, right before it was sold.

 From 1946-1961 the lodge was owned by the Royal Norwegian Automobile association,